Share your love

 In the rest of the article, we run the docker commands as a user in the docker group.
 If you don’t want this remember to run commands with a user with sudo privileges.

-After the installation of Docker on Debian 12 is finished, Let’s see how the docker command works.
+After you have finished to Install Docker CE on Debian 12, Let’s see how the docker command works.

 The syntax of the docker command is like this form: